ministryofjustice/justice-gov-uk/user-docs/block-editor.md

 ## Content

-- Headings
-- Lists
-  - Bullet points
-  - Numbered lists
-- Links
-- Footnotes
+- Add a block
-- Jump links
-  - Inline
+- Edit a block
-  - Block level
 - Tables
-- Jump links
 - Footnotes
+- Definition lists
+- Inline menu - child pages
+- Search - child pages
+- To the top
+- Links & Jump links
+  - Creating a link
+  - Creating a jump link target
 - Q & A
   - How to change block types

-### Using the page editor
+- Reporting an issue

 ## Blocks